 Heritage shows up in a practical, student-facing way through the house system.
 Houses were introduced in September 2014 as part of the centenary celebrations, then expanded as Year 7 intake grew, including the later addition of Westbrook and Penfold.
 The structure is not just symbolic, it is organised through three house cups, The Wood Cup (Merits), The Wills Cup (Community), and The Atalanta Cup (Sport), culminating in the Aster Trophy.
 For many students, this provides a clear social architecture in a large school, plus visible routes into leadership and service.

-At GCSE level, outcomes are among the strongest in England.
-Ranked 448th in England and 1st in Gravesend for GCSE outcomes (FindMySchool ranking based on official data), performance sits well above the England average, within the top 10% of schools in England.
+At GCSE level, outcomes remain among the strongest in England.
+Ranked 494th out of 3,895 schools in England for GCSE academic outcomes and 1st in Gravesend for secondary outcomes (FindMySchool ranking based on official data), performance sits well above the England average, around the top 13% of schools in England.

 At A-level, outcomes are more mixed, and the ranking reflects that.
-Ranked 1,395th in England and 2nd in Gravesend for A-level outcomes (FindMySchool ranking based on official data), results sit in line with the middle 35% of schools in England (25th to 60th percentile).
-Grade distribution shows 47.98% of entries at A* to B, with 2.76% at A* and 15.07% at A.
+Ranked 1,762nd out of 2,549 providers in England for A-level academic outcomes and 2nd in Gravesend for sixth-form outcomes (FindMySchool ranking based on official data), results sit below the national midpoint on this academic ranking.
+Grade distribution shows 40% of entries at A* to B, with 0% at A* and 10% at A.

 The key implication is that Mayfield’s core strength is the 11 to 16 phase, with a sixth form that remains popular and well resourced, but where outcomes do not consistently mirror key stage 4 at the same level.